microsoft/PowerPlatformConnectors/independent-publisher-connectors/ChuckNorris.io/README.md

 - `Get random Chuck Norris fact`: This action will give you a random Chuck Norris fact.
 - `Search for Chuck Norris facts`: This action will let you search for Chuck Norris fact by a keyword.

+## Obtaining Credentials

+No credentials needed.

 ## Known issues and limitations

 There are no known issues and limitations.

+## Deployment Instructions

+Upload the connector and choose no authentication as the authentication type.